python/cpython/Doc/library/cgi.rst

    parsing errors.
 If false (the default), errors are silently ignored.
 If true, errors raise a :exc:`ValueError` exception.

-   Use the :func:`urllib.urlencode` function to convert such lists of pairs into query strings.
+   Use the :func:`urllib.parse.urlencode` function to convert such lists of pairs into query strings.